Installation and Setup

 The modular cube system allows for custom optical configurations.
 Detailed procedures for creating custom optical layers will be provided in future documentation updates.

 In a nutshell: the different layers of the FRAME can be constructed freely upon users needs.
-The current version has a 3x3x3 inner cube, but it can be adjusted to be longer in the Y direction (e.g. 3x5xN) and in the Z-direction by stacking additional layers and increasing outer pillars' height.
+The current version has a 3x3x2 inner cube-array, but it can be adjusted to be longer in the Y direction (e.g. 3x5xN) and in the Z-direction by stacking additional layers and increasing outer pillars' height.
 The below layers demonstrate how a brightfield imaging setup with a simple folding mirror, a tube lens and a camera can be constructed.
 Additionally we have a fluorescence layer with a fiber holder, the optics to shape the beam and the kinematic dichroic to focus it in the back focal plane from the imaging objective.

-Locking Layers with extended screws
+Locking the whole cube-array with extended screws

 Ensuring the screws have a tight fit across all layers

-Insert pre-alligned cube into the FRAME
+Insert pre-alligned 3x3x2 cube-array into the FRAME

 Troubleshooting Installation Issues